AlanOchoaMtz/AngularPipes/README.md

-# AngularPipes
+# AngularSpotifake
-Use of pipes in AngularJs
+Clone of spotify using the API with AngularJs